 It's also important that time is taken to review the make-up of the board and how it is working on a regular basis.

-Ways in which this can be done include:

-- An annual skills audit to check what gaps there might be in trustee knowledge. - An online survey for trustees to share how effective they feel the board is.
+There are many ways in which this can be done, for example, through skills audits or 360-degree reviews of the chair, but for small and micro charities, the most important thing is to build a reflective culture.
+The chair should be keen to discuss with trustees how they can be more effective and what difference they are making.